Duroktar/what-src/README.md

 Opening a local filepath from javascript in your browser is not possible, so the `@what-src/express` server is responsible for opening the requested file in the correct editor on your system at the correct location.
-To do this it use the `open-editor` package from [@sindresorhus](https://github.com/sindresorhus) which works on multiple platforms, is well maintained, and highly configurable.
+To do this it uses the `open-editor` package from [@sindresorhus](https://github.com/sindresorhus) which works on multiple platforms, is well maintained, and highly configurable.

-The `@what-src/babel-plugin` tags any html elements it comes across in your code with a key to a cache line containing the necessary data can then be sent to the server whenever a click is detected over an element while pressing the hotkey.
-(`windows` key for windows, `command` key on mac).
-The key for each element is stored in its `data--what-src` attribute and is unique across all nodes.
+The `@what-src/babel-plugin` tags any html elements it comes across in your code with a key to a cache line containing the necessary data, which can then be sent to the server whenever a "valid" click event is detected (ie: with the hotkey pressed).
+The cache key for each element is stored in its `data--what-src` attribute and is unique across all nodes.

-The actual click events are detected using a global listener on the `window.document` object which then sends a native xhr request to the server with the relevant cache info.
+The actual click events are detected using a global listener on the `window.document` object which then sends a native xhr request to the server with the relevant cache line for the clicked element.

 ## Why?